calipsow/react-native-starter-kit/README.md

-_This Repository is outdated, im working on a rewrite in typescript using Expo instead of pure react native and better project structure_
+_This Repository is outdated, im working on a rewrite in typescript using Expo instead of pure react native_

 <br>
 <br>